naxels/youtube-channel-data/README.md

 And instead of grabbing the data using web scraping, used the API.

 ## Usage:

+This tool uses Bash scripts which requires a Unix distro.
+If you're on Windows, follow the below steps in WSL.

 First, get a Youtube Data API key from Google through: https://console.cloud.google.com/home/dashboard